ting20000119/Goats_Eat_Grass_using_JAVA/README.md

 # Goats_Eat_Grass_using_JAVA
- Design a simulator for an artificial life game with goats and grass.
+ Used JAVA to design a simulator for an artificial life game with goats and grass.